 The Pride of 2009 From Rural North Carolina Reflect on How Their Lives Were Changed by the Chance to Go to College

-A common room at an Arlington apartment building with a view of Washington, D.C.
+The scene: A common room at an Arlington apartment building with a view of Washington, D.C.
 A Southern-themed buffet from Red Clay & Pigs for a small gathering of the KIPP Gaston Class of 2009: shrimp and grits, chicken and waffles, deviled eggs with bacon, slow-cooked spicy green beans, sweet tea.

 The mission: These are alumni who volunteered to start initial planning for next year’s 10th anniversary.
 Given that this is KIPP Gaston’s founding class, the class that later classes have looked up to since they entered KIPP as fifth-graders, there’s a special weight around getting this right.
 Having the reunion means something more than a mere party.
 (I wanted to listen to this group’s reunion brainstorming, so I agreed to provide food and drinks.)